 Most people fall short when it comes to getting enough fiber.
 According to a 2017 paper published in American Journal of Lifestyle Medicine, only 5 percent of Americans eat the daily recommended amount of the nutrient.
-Make sure you’re not one of them: Eating high-fiber foods such as fruits and veggies, especially ones high in soluble fiber, have been linked to a reduction in visceral belly fat, according to some studies.
+Make sure you’re not one of them: Eating high-fiber foods such as fruits and veggies, especially ones high in soluble fiber, has been linked to a reduction in visceral belly fat, according to some studies.

-Eat high quality protein
+Eat high-quality protein

 Eating high-quality protein (e.g., milk, beef, eggs) throughout the day has been shown to have a positive correlation with reduced abdominal fat.
-Shoot for about .25 grams of protein per pound of bodyweight per meal.
+Shoot for about .25 grams of protein per pound of body weight per meal.

 Drink plenty of water

 Research shows that drinking water before a meal may help you eat less.
-One study found that drinking 500 milliliters before each meal led participants to lose four more pounds than those who did not drink water pre meal over the course of 12 weeks.
+One study found that drinking 500 milliliters before each meal led participants to lose four more pounds than those who did not drink water pre-meal over the course of 12 weeks.
 It may also help give a slight boost to metabolism.

 Now, Can You Actually Lose 10 Pounds in a Week?